 5. Work on your growth mindset

 You can think of a growth mindset as a state of mind.
 When you enter a mindset, it’s a new world where you fill with anything you want.
 Either positivity or negativity.
 Growth or comfort.
 With these things, you can come up with two kinds of mindset; fixed and growth.
 With a growth mindset, you see challenges and obstacles as opportunities to learn and gain new skills.
 It is believing that you can make your dreams come true.
-You accept that failures are inevitable, but with a growth mindset, failures don’t keep you down.
+You accept that failures are inevitable, and with a growth mindset, failures don’t keep you down.
 You bounce back once and you bounce back stronger.
 You acknowledge that you might not have the skills yet, you get back up and improve yourself.
 With the fixed mindset, on the other hand, you assume that your character and creativity are limited and that makes you stay in your comfort zone.
 You assume that you cannot change in a meaningful way.

 When you work on your growth mindset as a goal for personal growth, you thrive on challenges and stretch your existing abilities.
 Here’s a table of comparison to understand how working on your growth mindset will make you a better person.